adrianmazur-dev/ocrmypdf-paddleocr/README.md

 4. **hOCR generation**: Converts PaddleOCR output to hOCR format for OCRmyPDF to overlay on PDFs

 PaddleOCR processes each page image and returns bounding boxes with recognized text and confidence scores.
 The plugin converts this to hOCR (HTML-based OCR) format, which OCRmyPDF uses to create a searchable PDF.

+## Bounding Box Accuracy

+This plugin includes optimized bounding box calculation for accurate text selection in the output PDF:

+### Improved Word-Level Boxes

+PaddleOCR provides line-level text detection only.
+The plugin estimates word-level bounding boxes by:
+- Properly allocating horizontal space proportionally to character count
+- Accounting for inter-word spacing to eliminate gaps at line ends
+- Ensuring the last word extends to the full line width

+**Result**: Word bounding boxes now accurately cover the entire line with zero gap at the end.

+### Polygon-Based Vertical Bounds

+Instead of using simple min/max coordinates, the plugin uses PaddleOCR's 4-point polygon geometry:
+- For horizontal text, points 0-1 define the top edge and points 2-3 define the bottom edge
+- Averaging these edge points provides tighter vertical bounds
+- Falls back to min/max for non-standard polygon shapes

+**Result**: Line heights are reduced by 2-3 pixels (3-6%), providing tighter text selection without clipping.

+These improvements make text selection in the output PDF more precise and visually aligned with the actual text in the document.
+For technical details, see [CLAUDE.md](CLAUDE.md).

 ## Troubleshooting